• RollUpEurope

 While the debt financing may appear relatively small compared to the equity portion, when calculated on a trailing LTM basis, it amounted to approximately 9 times EBITDA based on RLE calculations.
 This figure is slightly lower than the “over 10x” EBITDA multiple suggested by Moody’s.
 However, the actual leverage was closer to around 6 times EBITDA, owing to a series of acquisitions completed in 2020 and 2021, which contributed to a higher run rate EBITDA.

-Looking through the SEC filings, we conclude that KKR is paying on average 325-400bps over 3M LIBOR for the first and 675bps over 3M LIBOR for the second lien.
+Looking through the SEC filings, we conclude that KKR is paying a spread of 325-400bps (over the benchmark) for the first lien; and 675bps for the second lien.
 The first and second lien lender portfolio is quite broad and includes Blackstone, New Mountain, Audax, and Franklin BSP.

 Therapy Brands debt providers